 There are many negative side effects.
 Some of the short-term negative side effects are dehydration, a rise in body temperature, irregular heartbeat, and high blood pressure.
 There are serious long-term side effects with frequent use.
 Some long-term side effects are complications of the central nervous system, mental disorders, depression, and possible damage to the brain cells that produce serotonin and dopamine.

 Drug testing is an important element in detecting drug use.
 How long does ecstasy stay in your system?
 Different drug tests detect different drugs and different detection time frames.
 One of the most common drug tests is analyzed using urine.
 There are variations that can alter the outcome of a drug test, for example, the user’s metabolism rate and how much of the drug was consumed.
 On average, an individual who has used ecstasy will test positive for 2-5 days after usage.

 Blood tests are another common drug test used to analyze drug usage.
 On average, it can be detected in the blood up to 24 hours after the drug was used.
 Urine testing is able to detect ecstasy usage more effectively than a blood test beyond 24 hours.
 If you suspect someone is abusing the drug it may be best to use an alternative drug testing method, such as urine testing or hair follicle testing.

 Hair follicle testing is often considered one of the most accurate methods of drug testing.
 It allows the tester to detect past usage much more accurately than urine, blood, and saliva.
 Unfortunately, hair follicle testing is a more expensive and involved form of testing.
 Ecstasy use can be detected through hair follicle testing for up to three months after use.

 Factors That Influence Drug Testing

 Different drug tests are more effective with particular drugs.
-When determining which test is best, it is important to understand that additional factors that could influence the drug testing.
+When determining which test is best, it is important to understand the additional factors that could influence drug testing.

 - User’s height and weight: the size of the user can determine how long the drug will be detectable in their system